Rescued Kahurangi trampers: Medic who reached Jessica O'Connor and Dion Reynolds reveals relief

 The pair went on to tell him and the other rescuers their tale of survival, but Denharder said that wasn't his story to re-tell.

-They were "lucky to be were they were", as a tree had fallen over and cleared enough space in the canopy for rescuers to see them, he said.
+They were "lucky to be where they were", as a tree had fallen over and cleared enough space in the canopy for rescuers to see them, he said.

 Denharder described the moment as his "career pinnacle so far", saying it was his seventh search and rescue job.
 He has been in the Air Force for five years, and with the army five years before that.